0xGery/Fullstack/Frontend/README.md

-This Code is used for https://Nocturnode.tech web development.
+This Frontend Code is used for Designning https://Nocturnode.tech webpage